Butterfly Blue: Reception

 Retailer JB Hi-Fi said "Butterfly Blue features over a dozen clever and open-hearted tracks, it draws you in close and shows you the world through her wide, hopeful eyes."

-Kristen S. Hé form NME said "Butterfly Blue is easily one of 2022s most charming Australian pop albums" calling "Rockstar" an "obvious highlight".
+Kristen S. Hé form NME said "Butterfly Blue is easily one of 2022's most charming Australian pop albums", calling "Rockstar" an "obvious highlight".
 Hé also said, "Much of the Australian alt-pop artist’s debut screams potential hit – these compelling compositions are still perfect for bedrooms, but could captivate festival stages, too."

 Dylan Marshall from The AU Review said "Mallrat has a distinct sound that anyone who has listened to radio in the past six years would recognise.
 Often floating vocals, matched with clever pop hooks and at times minimalist beats, her songs branch across genres of country, folk and hip hop."
 Marshall said "Butterfly Blue may just be the pop record of 2022".

 Andrea Cleary from Irish Times called the album "a spirited debut, unmoored by a singular genre".
 Cleary said the Azealia Banks track is "a slightly jarring moment, coming in on track three, but Shaw pulls us back from the whiplash – just about."
 Cleary concluded the review saying "Mallrat's charm comes best when she blends the simplicity of teenage dreams with a gentle touch on the console.
 A charming debut, Butterfly Blue is bedroom pop writ large.

 Quinn Moreland from Pitchfork said "Across 11 songs, Mallrat explores desire and distance: Her songwriting is preoccupied with lovers who remain just out of reach and stars that momentarily align only to burn out" closing the review saying "Too frequently on Butterfly Blue, Mallrat gets lost in loose daydreams.
 When she latches onto particulars, she soars."

 Charlotte Marston from DIY said "Butterfly Blue sees Mallrat emerge as somewhat of a transformed entity, one that is fully-grown and glimmering."

 Teeth was featured in the end credits of Bishal Dutta's 2023 film It Lives Inside.